Learn

 Pedal: Light-to-mid half-pedal with slight barline carry; deepest on the loop’s 4th chord.

-Why it works: Beat 4 returns as memory, not as closure.
+Why it works: Beat 4 feels like a memory, not a clear ending.
 Flow changes the home from inside.
-Color lets brightness appear, but keeps it tethered to an inward center.
+Color lets brightness appear, but keeps it tied to an inward center.

 What breaks it instantly: If the return feels clean or fresh.